Jhoana Marie Tan

 Jhoanna Marie Ramilo Tan (born October 9, 1993) is a Filipino actress and politician.
 She is known for portraying the role of young Eunice in GMA Network's remake of the 2003 Korean drama Stairway to Heaven.
-Recently in 2018, after a short hiatus due to her pregnancy, she joined the cast of GMA's newest drama-thriller series The Cure, where she plays the role of April, a nurse who gets infected by a presumed-safe, rapidly-mutating anti-cancer drug from a bite.
+Recently in 2018, after a short hiatus due to her pregnancy, she joined the cast of GMA's drama-thriller series The Cure, where she plays the role of April, a nurse who gets infected by a presumed-safe, rapidly-mutating anti-cancer drug from a bite.